PCMR BUILDS

 For Windows, you can use Windows Media Creation Tool.

 For Linux, you download the disc image (.iso) then write it to a USB using a tool such as Balena Etcher.
+Check the website of whatever distro you’d like to use and you will most likely have instructions there.

 Q: How about the privacy and spying issues with Windows?